 Figure 2.
 Stacked bar plot showing the percent of different genetic stock IDs captured at each of the tagging locations.
 Colors indicate genetic stock ID.
-The \ indicates genetic stock groups that are within ESA threatened ESUs.
-The \\ indicates a genetic stock group that is a candidate for ESA listing.

 Genetic analysis identified three genetic stocks that are within ESUs listed as threatened under the ESA.
-These include South Puget Sound (n = 1 in Craig), Snake River fall (n = 1 in Sitka), and Willamette River spring (n = 7 in Kodiak, n = 9 in Yakutat).
+These include South Puget Sound (n=1 in Craig), Snake River fall (n=1 in Sitka), and Willamette River spring (n = 7 in Kodiak, n = 9 in Yakutat).
 Additionally, Oregon Coast fish which are a candidate for ESA listing were tagged (n = 3 in Kodiak, n = 25 in Sitka, and n = 3 in Craig)

-Of the 298 Chinook salmon tagged in Alaskan waters, 61 (20.5%) of these fish were subsequently detected by receivers in Pacific Northwest waters (Kodiak = 10, Yakutat = 5, Chignik = 4, Craig = 12, Sitka = 30).
+We have detected 61 (20.5%) out of 298 acoustically tagged Chinook salmon (Kodiak = 10, Yakutat = 5, Chignik = 4, Craig = 12, Sitka = 30).
 Individuals were detected 18 to 804 days after tagging (Table 3).
-The Puget Sound ESU and Snake River fall-run ESU individuals were not subsequently detected after tagging.
-The detection trajectory of each of the 61 detected individuals is presented in the supplementary material at the end of this document.
-Chinook salmon were detected within the Pacific Northwest waters (Canada, Washington, Oregon) between March and October, except for May (Figure 3).
-The Lower Columbia River ESU was detected in Pacific Northwest waters in August and October (Figure 3).
-This ESU was not specifically detected by receivers deployed within the NWTT.
-The Upper Willamette River ESU (which is labeled as the Willamette River spring genetic stock group) fish were detected in Pacific Northwest waters in April, June, and July (Figure 3) and specifically within the NWTT in July (Figure 4).
-The Oregon Coast ESU fish were detected in the Pacific Northwest waters in September and October (Figure 3) and specifically within the NWTT in September and October (Figure 4).
-Chinook salmon from all ESUs were detected on receivers specifically within the NWTT between June and October (Figure 4).
+The detection trajectory of each of the 61 detected fish is presented in the supplementary material at the end of this document.
+Fish were detected within the Pacific Northwest waters between March and October, except for May (Figure 3).
+The Lower Columbia River ESU was detected in Pacific Northwest waters (Canadian and Washington Coast) in August and October.
+The Upper Willamette River ESU fish were detected in Pacific Northwest waters in April, June, and July.
+The Oregon Coast ESU fish were detected in the Pacific Northwest waters in September and October.
+Fish were detected on receivers within the NWTT between June and October (Figure 4).
+The Upper Willamette River ESU fish were detected by receivers within the NWTT in July.
+The Oregon Coast ESU fish were detected by receivers with the NWTT in September and October.